Zero to Fifty

 Until relatively recently, I never “got” runners.
 Growing up, with the exception of the mandatory mile during the fitness test, I didn’t run, and couldn’t see why anyone would choose to do so.
 Running seemed horribly boring, and because of the side aches that quickly came on, I thought I just wasn’t built to for it.
 I was always active and exercise was important to me, but running just didn’t seem worth the monotony and pain to choose it for my form of exercise.
 As a competitive figure skater in middle school, one of my friends convinced me to try joining the track team to cross train for skating.
 I dropped out after the second practice.

 And so it went until after I graduated from college in Madison, WI in June 2013, when two very serendipitous things happened: I heard about Couch to 5k from one of my friends, and I stumbled upon Scott Jurek’s book “Eat and Run” in the public library.
-I can’t remember which of these came first, but I look back on this period now as when, for no apparent reason, I decided to became a runner.
+I can’t remember which of these came first, but I look back on this period now as when, for no apparent reason, I decided to become a runner.

 Couch to 5k